-A fine arts course is defined as a course or courses dealing with the study and/or practice of the visual and performing arts.
+A course or courses dealing with the study and/or practice of the visual and performing arts.
 Students may take courses in art studio, art design, art history and appreciation, film, media arts, music history and appreciation, music theory and performance, theatre history and appreciation, acting, stagecraft, theatre design, and dance to fulfill this requirement.
-ARTE ARTH ARTS FILM DANC 101 only MUSC 110, 112, 115, 140, 215, 316, 320 THEA

-Artistic Skill courses cannot be used for Group III credits.
-In addition, theatre production laboratories (THEA 119, 120, 212, 123, 219, 220, 221) one-hour credits for participation in music organizations (band, chorus, orchestra), and MART 302 do not apply to the fine arts requirement or to the humanities requirement.
+Courses in speech (SPCH) apply to the humanities requirement, but DO NOT satisfy the fine arts requirement.
+Theatre production laboratories (THEA 119, 120, 121, 122, 123, 219, 220, 221), one-hour credits for participation in music organizations (band, chorus, orchestra), DANC 177, 577, and MART 302 do NOT apply to the fine arts requirement or to the humanities requirement.